anindyabrata/voronoi-tessellation/README.md

 https://user-images.githubusercontent.com/46318969/133182540-fbe4672f-c9e5-4062-bd31-f40a74eee674.mp4

 The program reads from standard input, displays a visual simulation of fortune's algorithm and upon closing the window, writes a description of the diagram to the standard output.
+Submitted as UVic's ECE 596C Sep2021 course project.

 ## Installation
 Use cmake to install targets specified in the CMakeLists.txt file